codersantosh/brand-master/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Transform your WordPress login pages and elevate user experience with Brand Master.
-Customize the WordPress login page and introduce a sophisticated frontend dashboard for users.
+Customize your WordPress login page and provide a sophisticated frontend dashboard for your users with Brand Master.

 == Description ==